LCAS/aerial_topomapping/README.md

   `python convert_lonlat_nodes_to_map_coordinate.py --nodes_lonlat_filename ../data/KG_small/KG_small_nodes_lonlat.json`
 1. Generate the topological map so it can be used with toponav:
 `python generate_topomap.py --nodes_map_coord_filename ../data/KG_smal/KG_small_nodes_map.json --output_tmap_name KG_small_topomap`
-1. At this point you should have a topological that can be used and visualised using the topological navigation repo (check https://github.com/LCAS/topological_navigation for more info)
+1. At this point you should have a topological that can be used and visualised using the topological navigation repo.